Posted on Leave a comment

 Another symptom of Autism is being highly sensitive.
 Many people who have ARFID have a strong aversion to specific food textures, smells, and even colors.
 Some will talk about the discomfort they feel when chewing, swallowing, and digesting food.
 This could suggest high sensitivity in the mouth, throat, and digestive tract.

 These overlapping symptoms can make it hard to tease apart ARFID from anorexia.
-The term Avoidant/Restrictive Food Intake Disorder (ARFID) is now used to differentiate people who restrict food for non-weight reasons.
-Meanwhile anorexia is a disorder in which the active pursuit is low body weight.
+The termย Avoidant/Restrictive Food Intake Disorder (ARFID) is now used to differentiate people who restrict food for non-weight reasons.
+Meanwhile, anorexia is a disorder in which the active pursuit is low body weight.

 The SPACE-ARFID program has been developed specifically to address non-weight-based food restrictions.
 It’s been found to be highly effective in reducing food and eating anxiety and increasing food and eating flexibility.